 “The total lifetime economic burden resulting from new cases of fatal and nonfatal child maltreatment in the United States in 2008 is approximately $124 billion.
 In sensitivity analysis, the total burden is estimated to be as large as $585 billion.”

 Families and children make up approximately one-third of the nation’s homeless population, putting those children at greater risk of neglect or being placed in out-of-home care.

-Listen to how San Francisco—one of the most expensive places to live—is responding to this challenge through a partnership between child welfare and local housing agencies.
+Listen to how San Francisco—one of the most expensive places to live—responds to this challenge through a partnership between child welfare and local housing agencies.

-Through a Children’s Bureau grant, the Families Moving Forward project (later named Bringing Families Home) connects child welfare agencies with local housing partners to reduce barriers and help families sustain stability and well-being for their children.
+Through a Children’s Bureau grant, the Bringing Families Home Program in California connects child welfare agencies with local housing partners to reduce barriers and help families sustain stability and well-being for their children.

 In this two-part conversation, Jocelyn Everroad from the San Francisco Human Service Agency and Kylie Woodall, a lead housing specialist with the Homeless Prenatal Program, share how it all works, and how to create effective working relationships.